Initiatives for Environment

 Introduction of EV infrastructure "Terra Charge"

-Decided to introduce EV charging infrastructure "Terra Charge" provided by Terra Motors Corporation in most of hotels operated by MHM as one of the measures to achieve a decarbonized society.
-156 units will be installed at 90 hotels, and will be gradually expanded to hotels across Japan to protect the environment and improve convenience of hotel guests
+Decided to introduce EV charging infrastructure "Terra Charge" provided by Terra Motors Corporation in most of hotels operated by ICN as one of the measures to achieve a decarbonized society.
+157 units have been installed at 91 hotels as of the end of April 2026, and further 16 hotels plan to install units in 2026 to protect the environment and improve convenience of hotel guests.

 Hotel brand # of hotels to be